 What does it cost to install downlights?

 The exact cost can depend on several factors, such as what type of downlight you choose, whether you are replacing existing ones or installing new lights, how many and where in your home they are to be installed, and where you live.
-A licensed electrician is required to install new downlights.
-Trade websites hipages.com.au and serviceseeking.com.au both put the general cost as:
+Importantly, improperly installed downlights can be a fire hazard, and for this reason, a licensed electrician is required to install new downlight units.
+Trade website hipages.com.au says electricians may charge as much as $100 per downlight, but expect to be charged around $60 – $75 per point for installing LED downlights.
+Other sparkies may charge an hourly rate, and service.com.au says this can be between $80 to $130 per hour.

 What type of downlights should I buy?